Medical Editor: John P. Cunha, DO, FACOEP

 - jaundice (yellowing of the skin or eyes); or

-- fever, chills, sore throat, swollen tongue, joint pain, cough, feeling short of breath.
+- fever, chills, sore throat, swollen tongue, joint pain, cough, or feeling short of breath.

-Read the entire detailed patient monograph for Fansidar (Sulfadoxine and Pyrimethamine) »
+Read the entire patient information overview for Fansidar (Sulfadoxine and Pyrimethamine)

 For completeness, all major reactions to sulfonamides and to pyrimethamine are included below, even though they may not have been reported with Fansidar (see WARNINGS and PRECAUTIONS: Information For The Patient).